JanisHe/seisDAE/README.md

 ./train.sh model_parfile
 ```

+#### Testing
+To test this package run after a successfull installation the command `./train.sh model_parfile`.
+When training is done, you can simply test the created model by running `python prediction.py`.

 #### Denoise data
 Run the function `predict` from file `prediction.py` with your created model and
 config file.
 The parameter data_list is a list with numpy arrays for denoising.